 The plan has been informed by intelligence gathered from numerous consultation processes including budget setting and area management.
-In drafting the plan colleagues from across the services have been engaged.
+In drafting the plan colleagues from across services have been engaged.

-Key partners across Walsall have been consulted on the new operating model through the Walsall Partnership Board on the 24th January 2011.

-Council officers from a wide range of service areas have been involved in prototyping the system in its development stages.
+Key partners across Walsall have been consulted on the new operating model through the Walsall Partnership Board and Council officers from a wide range of service areas have been involved in prototyping the system in its development stages.